MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 The VAT Trap

-If you use the cash basis and you are VAT registered, you can choose to include or exclude VAT when you declare your business income.
-If you include VAT in your declared income, that VAT forms part of your qualifying income.
-This can push landlords and sole traders over the threshold unexpectedly, particularly those whose gross figures are close to £50,000.
+If you use the cash basis and are VAT registered, you can choose to include or exclude VAT in your declared business income.
+If you include it, that VAT becomes part of your qualifying income which can quietly push sole traders and landlords over the threshold, especially those already close to £50,000.

 Conclusion